Mahjong Night Party Food: A Growing Collection of Sweets, Snacks & Game Night Bites

-For my mom, mahjong was never just a game.
-It was a weekly rhythm of friendship, comfort, and belonging.
-The table was always set with intention—but it was the simple desserts that made it feel like something more.
-A gathering.
-A ritual.
-A small, sweet kind of home.
+For my mom, Mahjong was never just a game.
+It was a weekly rhythm of friendship, comfort, and belonging — and the table was always set with intention.
+Simple desserts.
+The feeling of a gathering.

-A sweet-salty, deeply layered snack mix inspired by game-night bowls and shared tables.
+A sweet-salty, deeply layered snack mix built for game-night bowls and shared tables.
+Follow along on Instagram for the first look — or check back here when it drops.

 How to Build a Mahjong Snack Table